Frequently Asked Questions

 Question: Can I order a coat of arms image as a JPG (JPEG) or other file type instead of a PNG image?

 Answer: We provide these coats of arms images in the PNG file format because they have a transparent background.
-This will allow your own background (for example, a parchment or patterned background) to show through the outer and inner areas.
+This will allow your own background (for example, a parchment or patterned background, or a solid colour such as white, grey, yellow, etc.) to show through the outer and inner areas.
 As a JPG or JPEG image, you would see a solid white area instead of your own background.
 We can supply as a JPG or JPEG image upon request but it is far better to order a PNG file for the transparent background.
 Also, a PNG file can easily be converted or saved to a JPG or JPEG (or other file type such as a PDF, TIFF, SVG, etc.) using various apps and software.

 This includes your operating system’s (i.e. Mac, Windows, Linux, iOS/iPadOS, Android, Chromebook OS) image or photo viewer graphics software or office software and apps.
 Popular graphics software and apps which can be used include Photoshop, Pixelmator, GIMP, Affinity Photo, Designer, Publisher, LibreOffice, Microsoft Office, Google Docs, and Apple Pages.